-The injection pump on the XLD 418T diesel engine is self priming, however, should you change the filter or run out of fuel, the system will need bleeding as far as the fuel filter.
-A hand pump and bleed screw is fitted to the top of the fuel filter housing for this purpose (see below).
+The injection pump on the XLD 418TCI diesel engine is self priming, however, should you change the filter or run out of fuel, the system will need bleeding as far as the fuel filter.
+A hand pump is fitted to the top of the fuel filter housing for this purpose (see below).